A Review of using Brexpiprazole (Rexulti®) in treating Agitation in Alzheimer's Patients

 HOW SOON CAN BREXPIPRAZOLE'S EFFECTS START?

-• Some patients show early calming effects in the first 1–2 weeks, but the main benefit becomes clear by 4–6 weeks.
+Though it may be plausible that some patients show early calming effects in the first 1–2 weeks, the primary trials confirmed benefit is at or by 12 weeks.

 NUMBER NEEDED TO HARM (NNH)